-High-frequency PCBs are special printed circuit boards that transfer RF/microwave signals of 1 to 10 GHz.
-If you or your company/institute work in aerospace/defense/communication fields, designing high-speed/high-frequency PCBs is a must job for you.
+High-frequency PCBs are PTFE-based printed circuit boards that transfer RF/microwave signals of 1 to 10 GHz.
+If you or your company/institute work in aerospace/defense/communication fields, designing high-speed/high-frequency PCBs is a must-have job for you.

 No worries!
 There are useful design rules for high-frequency PCBs.
-Following these rules, you can design working high-frequency PCBs with your smart minds.
+Following these rules, you can design working high-frequency PCBs with your smart mind.

 - Part 1: Challenges in High-Frequency PCB Designing

 - Part 2: High-Frequency Design Rules in PCB Wiring